Jon9851/Eshop/README.md

 1. W3schools- I used their tutorials on HTML and CSS for further understanding and troubleshooting  throughout my project.
 2. Stack Overflow- I used Stack Overflow to get a more in depth understanding on HTML and CSS throughout my project.
 3. Code Institute Example of the READ.MD- I used these as template when planning and writing my README file.
-4.Code Institute tutors that helped me during my project.
+4. Code Institute tutors that helped me during my project.

 [Contents](<#contents>)

 # Acknowledgements

- The site was cerated for my milestone project 3 for the [Code Institute](https://codeinstitute.net/) Full Stack Software Developer diploma.
+ The site was cerated for my milestone project 4 for the [Code Institute](https://codeinstitute.net/) Full Stack Software Developer diploma.
 I would like to thank all the tutors at the code institute for their help during the development of my first milestone project.
-I would also like to thank [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for his guidances and help as his feedback was extremely key in completing my third milestone project.
+I would also like to thank [Tom Martin](https://www.linkedin.com/in/tom-martin-245919224/) for his  help as his feedback and support which was extremely key in completing my fourth milestone project.
- Brain Codex for help during the creation process.